VenturaNotes/Knowledge/- Topics/DNS.md

 - "example.com" is not a unique address but rather an example domain name commonly used for illustrations
 	- The ".com" represents the top-level domain ([[top-level domain|TLD]]) for commercial organizations.
 - For resolving domain names into IP addresses
+- DNS resolves domain names into IP addresses
+	- #question how does DNS do this?

 ## Source[^2]
 - An internet service that translates alphabetic names into IP addresses
 ## References

 [^1]: ChatGPT